Wandmalfarbe/pandoc-latex-template/docs/index.md

   - `bookmarks-numbered` (defaults to `false`)

     Use numbered bookmarks for sections and chapters.
-Required pandoc argument `--number-sections`.
+Requires the pandoc argument `--number-sections`.

 ## Required LaTeX Packages